kevinalmansa/kevinalmansa.github.io/_posts/2017-7-13-DLL-Proxying.md

 choice.

-Despite the name being optional, most developers export functions with a name, and retrieve it with a name as the ordinal value can changed from one update to the next.
+Despite the name being optional, most developers export functions with a name, and retrieve it with a name as the ordinal value can be changed from one update to the next.
 Also, frankly, names are much easier to remember and identify.

 Finally, the last detail to know about exported functions; the function does not have to be implemented in the DLL that is exporting it!

-Wait what?
+Wait, what?

-This is known as a Forward Export, and, although not commonly used, is used by Windows NTDLL.dll, Kernel32.dll, etc.
+This is known as a *Forward Export*, and, although not commonly used, is used by Windows NTDLL.dll, Kernel32.dll, etc.

 A Forward Export allows a developer to export a function from one module to be handled by another.
-This is very useful for backwards compatibility (for example), and of course, was very useful for Stuxent when implimenting it's attack phase.
+This is very useful for backwards compatibility (for example), and of course, was very useful for Stuxent when implementing it's attack phase.

 We'll detail what a Forward Exported Function looks like in the next section.